C. J. Marable

-C. J. Marable (born February 22, 1997) is an American professional football running back for the Birmingham Stallions of the United Football League (UFL).
+C. J. Marable (born February 22, 1997) is an American former professional football running back for the Birmingham Stallions of the United Football League (UFL).
 He played college football at Presbyterian and Coastal Carolina.
 He has been a member of the Chicago Bears and New England Patriots.

 College career

 In 2015, Marable signed with the Arkansas State football team.
 Due to a low ACT score, Marable was told by the coaching staff he needed to enroll in the spring semester of 2016.
 After failed dialogue between the coaching staff and Marable, he was offered a scholarship by Presbyterian.
 In Marable's first game at Presbyterian, he ran for 162 yards on 16 carries against Wake Forrest.
 In November, Marable ran for 126 yards against FBS foe Liberty.
 Marable spent the next three seasons at Coastal Carolina.
 Marable was named First-team All-Sun Belt his senior season.
 Marable participated in the 2021 Hula Bowl, where he was named team Kai's offensive MVP for the contest after he recorded 17 rushing yards and a go ahead touchdown.